novus/nvd3/README.md

 - We will keep these charts in the library, but won't continue updating them.
 Pull requests for them will be ignored.
 - nv.utils.optionsFunc has been deprecated.
 Will be removed on next release.
 It not really a 'd3' way of handling chart settings, and it also introduced compatibility issues with Internet Explorer and PhantomJS.
 - transitionDuration has been deprecated.
 It will be removed on next release.
 On supported charts, it has been replaced with 'duration'.
+- pie.description is no longer a valid option.

 ## Overview